ZebMcKayhan/Asus-merlin-Wireguard-Watchdog/README.md

 It would be needed to setup this in firmware hook script wgclient-start and removed in wgclient-stop

-to do this you will need to enable "custom scripts" in the router gui if you have not already done so.
+to do this you will need to set "Enable JFFS custom scripts and configs" to yes in the router gui (Administration -> system) if you have not already done so.

 then edit/create the file that firmware executes when starting a WG client:
 ```sh